krilen/Container_k8s/containers.md

 For example, a developer can create an application that includes a database container that runs separately from the application's web API container.

+---

+## CONTAINER NETWORKS

+If you have several container instances running you can isolate them as needed so they only have access to only the containers that they need.

+Example

+- Database container: BO network
+- API container: BO and FO network
+- Webserver container: FO network

+You can now create different networks.
+Create the BO network and place both the database and API container in that network.
+Then create the FO network and place both the API and webserver container in that network.
+Now the webserver can reach the API container and the API container can reach the databse container.
+The webserver container con NOT reach the databse container.